 Dramatic growth in the aging population is causing significant opportunities and challenges for the corporate sector across a number of industries.

-Linda P. Fried, MD, MPH, dean of Columbia University’s Mailman School of Public Health, is a leader in the fields of epidemiology and geriatric medicine.
+Linda P. Fried, MD, MPH, dean of Columbia University’s Mailman School of Public Health and director of the Robert N. Butler Columbia Aging Center, is a leader in the fields of epidemiology and geriatric medicine.
 She has dedicated her career to the science of healthy aging and to creating a health span that matches our increased life expectancy, with a focus on prevention of frailty, disability, and cardiovascular disease.
 She is the co-founder of Experience Corps, a community-based senior volunteer program.
 In 2014, she was named among the top one percent “most influential scientific minds of the decade” by Thomson-Reuters.

 Daniel Belsky, PhD, Assistant Professor of Epidemiology, has research projects focussed on translating aging biology to inform public health strategies for aging populations, including quantification of biological aging for randomized trials of geroprotective interventions and population surveillance; genetic and environmental risk factors for accelerated aging; how social determinants of health impact biological aging.